The Lab is a very popular dog in the United States, but how much do you really know about the beautiful Labrador colors?

 Fox red puppies vary in color intensity based on their expression at the C locus.
 Neither the silver Labradors nor the fox red colors are designated as official dog breeds by the American Kennel Club's breed standards.
 Instead, the AKC classifies them as either black, chocolate, or yellow Labs.

-So What Is a Silver Lab?
+So, What Is a Silver Lab?

+What you may recognize as silver is actually just a diluted version of the chocolate color.
+How much "silver" dilution varies depending on the dog, so some silver labradors appear more grey, some present a shiny silver, and others are closer to chocolate.
 Many people think that the Silver Lab is very like that of a Weimaraner because the same gene is possible.
 Plus the dilute color happens in other breeds too.
 Yet, these beautiful dogs are relatively new.

 Many silver Labradors have been registered with the American Kennel Club (AKC), not as silver (not a color permitted under the Labrador breed standard) but as Chocolate.
 And many kennel clubs and breeders oppose the silver Labrador Retriever.
 They are concerned about health issues and feel silver breeders are dishonest about the origins of the silver Labrador.
 They also think this silver coat threatens the purity of the breed.